 Health.com’s Hallie Levine Sklar states this as an efficient method of overcoming allergies.
 If you ever find yourself in a position where you must go outside when the pollen content is high, wearing a mask (easily available at drugstores) can help reduce the damage caused by allergens such as pollen and dust.

 People who suffer from allergies should try consuming more foods that contain Vitamin C to boost their immune systems.
 Recent studies have shown that low levels of Vitamin C can result in allergies flaring up, so fruits such as kiwi should be consumed in the morning as they have Vitamin C in abundance.

 Keeping a diary helps people identify their allergens.
 Thus, by keeping a track of your activities, you can better nail down what causes those horrible allergic reactions and in the future avoid them altogether.
-This method may come off as an extended form of the trial and error method, but it helps in dealing with allergic reactions effectively.
+This method may come off as an extended form of the trial and error method, but it helps in dealing with allergies effectively.

 A comprehensive two-year study on 334 adults with hay fever found out that those who consumed the most beef were three times more likely to have hay fever than those who preferred chicken.
 The main reason behind this is that beef contains trans oleic acid which leads to nasty allergic reactions, so chicken should be preferred over beef.

 6. Wash Your Hair Before Going to Bed

 Cleanliness is not only a virtue, but it is also an efficient method of avoiding allergens such as pollen and dust.

 People who usually suffer from ghastly allergic reactions should try to wash their hair every day before going to bed as the hair usually accumulates a lot of pollen content over the day and can cause harmful reactions over the night.
 If possible, people should also try to shower or bathe to remove the pollen accumulation on the rest of their bodies.